Eric Zuesse, originally posted at strategic-culture.org

 (In recent years, those findings by the main polling-firm, WIN/Gallup, can be seen here:

 Furthermore, when Qatar’s owners hired YouGov to poll Syrians, during 14-19 December 2011, which was the very height of the ‘Arab Spring’ uprisings against Assad, hoping to find majority-support by Syrians to oust Assad, the findings were the exact opposite — 55% of Syrians wanted him to remain as their President — and everything was done (except in Britain’s Guardian) to hide this key fact from Western publics.

 Syrians are the most secular nation in the entire Middle East.
 The effort by the U.S. and its allies to impose a jihadist government there is not popular with the Syrian people.

-In preparation for the current round of U.N.-sponsored Syrian Peace Talks, there was a preliminary peace conference in Astana Kazakhstan, in which the participants were Russia, Iran, Turkey, and Syria; and it produced a strong statement in favor of a multi-ethic, multi-religious, democracy in Syria.
+In preparation for the current round of U.N.-sponsored Syrian Peace Talks, there was a preliminary peace conference in Astana Kazakhstan, in which the participants were Russia, Iran, Turkey, and Syria; and it produced a strong statement in favor of a multi-ethnic, multi-religious, democracy in Syria.
 Russia also produced there, for future consideration by the Syrian people, a draft Constitution of that type, to be discussed and ultimately voted on by the Syrians.

 Agence France Presse reported, on February 12th, that (boldfaces and links here are by me):